-In general, the best approach to food and wine based on its body is to find complementary matches.
+In general, the best way to find a good food pairing is to match it to wine body.
 This means that full-bodied wines go best with rich foods.
 In many cases, it’s also a great idea to create color matches: Pair red wines with red meat and dark sauces.
 Serve white wines with white meat and white sauces.

 Full-bodied reds go well with roasted or cured red meat like beef, lamb, or pork but also with meaty fish such as tuna.
 Strongly-flavored vegetarian dishes with mushrooms can be a good match as well.

 Full-bodied white wines are good pairings for buttery foods like lobster, salmon, or poultry in a creamy sauce.

 If you want to pair a medium-bodied red wine with food, consider Italian cuisine.
 Tomato-based recipes are great, for example, Lasagna or similarly scalloped dishes.
 Even Pizza is an excellent food to match with medium-bodied reds.

 Medium-bodied white wines go well with many types of seafood, including scallops, oysters, or sashimi.
 Another option is pasta with green pesto or salad with vinaigrette.

 You can serve light red wines with roasted vegetables and with light fish that is steamed or baked.
 They’re also great with many types of cheese.

 Wine body is a difficult characteristic to understand if you don’t experience it yourself.
 Without directly comparing a full-bodied to a light-bodied wine, you will have a hard time getting into it.
 So get yourself two glasses and taste the differences yourself.